 At the heart of any religion is the practice of community bonding, looking after one another, and sharing in blessings and celebrations.
 For both Aamah and Zakariya, a celebration does not only come once or twice a year like Eid al-Fitr and Eid al-Adha.
 Every Friday prayer is cause for celebration, when both Aamah and Zakariya reunite with their families for picnics, outings and laughter, creating new memories as they look forward to their lives outside of displacement.

-“My favorite holidays are the holidays like Eid al-Fitr and Eid al-Adha, in addition to that Friday we get together with the family and see the laughter on their faces.”
+“My favourite holidays are Eid al-Fitr and Eid al-Adha; in addition to that Friday, we get together with the family and see the laughter on their faces.”

 Aamah al-Salloum